Best Things to Do in Bordeaux for a Great Time in Southwest France!

 Convenient: Central Hostel Bordeaux Centre

-Perfect for budget travelers, this modern hostel includes a restaurant and a bar as well as family rooms and a terrace.
-Located near the Museum of Aquitaine, and Saint-André Cathedral, Bordeaux Airport is less than 11 kilometers from the property.
+This modern hostel is perfect for budget travelers and includes a restaurant, a bar, family rooms, and a terrace.
+Located near the Museum of Aquitaine and Saint-André Cathedral, Bordeaux Airport is less than 11 kilometers from the property.

 Click here for more information and to get the latest prices